TheLaughingDuck/TheLaughingDuck/README.md

 👨‍💻 A custom voice Assistant written in python, and run on a Raspberry Pi.

 ## I have previously worked on
-🛠️ [My Master's Thesis](https://github.com/TheLaughingDuck/Master_Thesis), deep learning-based classification of brain tumour diagnosis, specifically with ViT and CNN.
+🛠️ [My Master's Thesis](https://github.com/TheLaughingDuck/Master_Thesis), deep learning-based 3D MRI classification of brain tumour diagnosis, specifically with ViT and CNN.

 🛠️ Various Machine Learning, and Statistical projects as part of my education.